 When traveling across the Spit Bridge, it is recommended to cycle on the western side footpath, allowing pedestrians clear and safe access on the eastern footpath of the Spit Bridge.

 Council recognises the great importance of cycling as a means of travel, and is dedicated to improving cycling infrastructure and education to make Mosman a more liveable and attractive area.
 To this end, work is currently underway to prepare a draft Mosman Active Transport Strategy (MATS) which will identify and guide future cycling infrastructure improvements.
 As more information becomes available, this space will be updated.

 If you would like to offer your feedback for consideration in the MATS, you may email firstname.lastname@example.org

 Active Transport Working Group

 The Active Transport Working Group was formed in late 2010 to facilitate the implementation of the Mosman Strategic Plan (MOSPLAN) Objective 11:05.

 Objective 11:05 is to reduce the reliance on private vehicles for local trips through the expansion of pedestrian and cycling facilities.

-The group members are Councillors, Council staff and nominated Community representatives.
-The group meets every 2 months and the meeting minutes are reported to Traffic Committee.
+The working group serves as an advisory group to Council, and membership comprises Councillors, Council staff and nominated Community representatives.
+The group meets every 2 months and the meeting minutes are reported to the Local Traffic Committee.